 The VIP experiences and access for members could be more personalised.
 A diehard Cowboys fan has most likely already toured AT&T Stadium, Dallas Cowboys World Headquarters and been to training camps and draft day.
 These experiences aren’t going to be worth joining the higher tiers for these fans.
 The Cowboys could consider sending a survey out to members with long tenures to find out what type of VIP experiences they would like to see.

 If the VIP experiences and access within the higher tiers are great value, this should be displayed to someone looking to purchase a membership.
 A way to demonstrate the ROI of the higher tiers would be to display the overall estimated value for each tier or using a table to differentiate the value offering.

 Rewarding engaged fans

-Digital badges can be an effective way to improve fan engagement by providing a sense of achievement and recognition for fans who participate in certain activities or meet certain criteria.
+As loyalty consultants, we know that digital badges can be an effective way to improve fan engagement by providing a sense of achievement and recognition for fans who participate in certain activities or meet certain criteria.
 Several ways that the Cowboys could provide badges could be for membership tenure, completing actions or challenges on game day, attending key games (playoff games, Thanksgiving, Christmas Day) and the list goes on.